Mopsucrene

+Its site is tentatively located near Kırıt, which is a neighbourhood in Tarsus, Mersin in Asiatic Turkey.
+It was on the road between Tyana and Tarsus, inhabited during Roman Byzantine times.

 The town is named after the seer Mopsus, its name means "Springs of Mopsus".
 It is celebrated in history as the place where the emperor Constantius II died (3 November 361).
 In the Antonine Itinerary, it is called Namsucrone; in the Jerusalem Itinerary, it is called Mansverine.
-Its site was likely the same as the settlement and mutatio called Mapsoukrenai.

 Its site is tentatively located near Kırıt, which is a neighbourhood in Tarsus, Mersin in Asiatic Turkey.